LOXSAT

 LOXSAT is a NASA funded cryogenic fluid management demonstration satellite mission.
 Eta Space is building the payload.

-It is scheduled to launch no earlier than March 2024 on a Rocket Lab Electron launcher.
+It is scheduled to launch no earlier than late 2025 on a Rocket Lab Electron launch vehicle.

-NASA critical design review is due 15 June 2022.

 Mission objectives

 LOXSAT aims to demonstrate on-orbit docking and cryogenic refueling operations using a cryogenic fluid transfer disconnect and latching mechanism developed for depot applications.
 It will also demonstrate repeated mating/de-mating and the transfer of liquid oxygen.

 A LOXSAT2 mission is being defined.

 LOXSAT1 will test technology for Eta's orbital depot "CryoDock".